-In this letter, we will discuss the changing nature of the portfolio as well as our laggards - Endava and Lifecore - which have detracted ~ 350 bps from performance this quarter.
-In the appendix to the letter, we will delve into our investment in Converge Technology Solution, emphasizing the importance of deep due diligence and conviction.
+In the appendix to the letter, we delve into our investment in Converge Technology Solution.
+This was not an easy to hold investment and emphasizes the importance of deep due diligence and conviction.
 Converge declined from our original purchase price of \$7.2 per share in May 2022 and bottomed at \$2.3 per share in October 2023.
 When a stock experiences a decline like this, it's crucial for the portfolio manager to assess the situation impartially and determine whether to sell the stock, do nothing or increase the position.
-In the case of Converge, we opted to increase our position and average down, reducing our cost basis to under \$4 per share.
+In the case of Converge, we opted to increase our position and average down, reducing our cost basis to under \$3.8 per share.

+Our laggards - Endava and Lifecore - have detracted ~ 350 bps from performance this quarter.
 Endava was down 40% after it reported earnings in February.
 This was a 3% position before this decline but we have since added to the stock to make it one of the top 5 positions (by cost) in the White Falcon portfolio.
 Endava is a founder-led IT service provider headquartered in London, UK.
 It competes with the likes of Accenture and provides IT services to clients in the financial services, travel, retail, software, healthcare among other industries.
 We believe scaled IT service providers are good businesses as they are essentially a 'royalty' on IT spend.
 They are an important link between technology and corporations who increasingly need technology to transform their business.
 We see a favorable backdrop for businesses like Endava with rising investments in technology, growing trends in outsourcing, and the emergence of new technologies such as Artificial Intelligence (AI).
 Importantly, we believe that Endava has the culture, scale and competencies required to succeed.